getify/You-Dont-Know-JS/scope-closures/apA.md

 * closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.

 These models are not wildly divergent, but they do approach from a different perspective.
 And that different perspective changes what we should call a closure or not.

+Don't get lost following this rabbit trail through closures and callbacks:

+* Calling back to what (or where)?
+* Maybe "synchronous callback" isn't the best label
+* ***IIF*** functions don't move around, why would they need closure?
+* Deferring over time is key to closure

 ### What is a Callback?